knottem/simplewebsite/readme.md

 This is a simple portfolio website that showcases some of my programming projects.
 It is built using HTML, CSS, and JavaScript.

+It was a fun experience learning how to make dark-mode work and save the preference so it doesnt default back to light mode everytime you change page.

 ## Projects

 These are some of my projects